-Updated: May 10th, 2017.
+Updated: June 29, 2017.
 Is Google Tag Manager Preview Mode not working?
 I’m pretty sure we’ve all been there at least once.
 This issue has caused some serious headache in the very beginning when I started using it.
 Does this sound familiar to you? – GTM Preview and Debug mode is enabled but does not appear on your website (or appears, but does not function properly).
 Just don’t rage quit and read the following tips how to fix Google Tag Manager Preview and Debug mode.
 I’m sure at least one of them will apply to your issue.

 Data Layer is the foundation, which Google Tag Manager heavily relies on.
 It ensures maximum flexibility, portability, and ease of implementation.
 In my other blog post, I have explained how it works and how you can the most out of it.
 However, not all aspects were covered there.
 Since data can be saved using different structures, it should be accessed differently, as well.
 In today’s blog post, I’ll explain 3 ways how you should pull data from data layer.